Gene Hunt

-Hunt was also conscripted into the British Army and carried out his national service before going on to join the Manchester and Salford Police at age 19.

 Life on Mars

 During Life on Mars, Hunt is in command of Manchester and Salford Police's A-Division CID.

 Throughout the programme Hunt is respected by the characters under his command, mainly Chris Skelton (Marshall Lancaster) and Ray Carling (Dean Andrews).
 During the two series, Hunt often uses unnecessary force while making arrests and conducting interviews, along with practising "noble-cause corruption" demonstrated by his fabrication and falsifying of evidence in order to secure convictions but never for personal gain.
 In response to this, he has been referred to as an "old-style cop" and "maverick".
 Hunt also believes that there is a "very fine line between a criminal and a copper".

 Hunt often clashes with Sam Tyler (John Simm), the protagonist of the series.
 Eventually, during the second series their relationship improves and they become friends.

 Ashes to Ashes

 During Ashes to Ashes, Hunt is in command of the Metropolitan Police's Fenchurch East CID.